UHasselt-BiomedicalDataSciences/federated-learning-toolkit/pages/fl4e.md

 search_exclude: false
 ---

-The paper "Federated Learning for Everyone (FL4E)" presents a new approach to improve collaboration in clinical research using federated learning.
+The paper "Federated Learning for Everyone (FL4E)" presents a new approach to improve collaboration in clinical research using federated learning, [link for the paper](https://formative.jmir.org/2024/1/e55496).
 Here's a simplified explanation:

 ## Overview
 ### Short Summary